Key research

 Academic roles

-University of Vienna: Lecturer, researcher and co-investigator (main occupancy)
+University of Vienna: Lecturer, research fellow and co-investigator

 Eugenia is the co-lead and investigator of the project "Decentralised Trust in Digital Societies".
 Awarded by the Wiener Wissenschafts-, Forschungs- und Technologiefonds (WWTF), this project is aimed at studying ethical, democratic and technical trust relations in decentralised systems like the European Digital Identity Wallet (EUDIW).